 The junior children lead fun activities, which fit into four categories (target, combat, flight and creative).
 They have a huge bag of equipment, which is exclusive to the club, and are able to choose what activities they do during the session.
 For example: archery, bowling, cheerleading, javelin, skipping, blindfolded pair work and many more!

 This is a great opportunity for children to:

-We have introduced 'Wake and Shake' at the infant and junior school.
-This is a simple routine set to music that we do as a whole school for five minutes every day.
-We do this after lunch to wake us all up ready for the afternoon's learning - both children and staff!
+We have introduced 'Wake and Shake' and activity sessions at the Infant and Junior school.
+‘Wake and Shake’ is a simple routine set to music that we do as a whole school for five minutes every day.
+Activity sessions are also 5 minutes each day.
+They include activities such as action songs, skipping and using the hula-hoop.
+We do these sessions after lunch to wake us all up ready for the afternoon's learning - both children and staff!
 The easy-to-follow routines are set to popular songs that the children are thoroughly enjoying.
 Each year group takes it in turns to choreograph and lead their own routines for the rest of the class.
 When the weather is nice we do this on the playground too!

 An extensive range of lunchtime and after school activities support our curriculum, and form the link to competitive opportunities.
 Link to clubs.

 Staff track the success of each child in our distance marking sheets.
 Noting who has exceeded expectations and those that need further support or practice so that we ensure all children progress.